Rickaphile/WHE-Distribution/README.md

 ## What is WHE Distribution?
 The analysis of World higher-level education (WHE) distribution.<br/>
-To be more specific, it is the analysis of rankings and ranking differences among universities and colleges around the globe.
+To be more specific, it is the analysis of rankings and ranking differences among universities around the globe.

 ## What are the problems?
 * What datasets is the eligible one to use?